Twisted Superfields: Quantum Effective potential

-Once the scalar vevs have been adjusted and a minimum of the quantum potential has been achieved, quantum superpotential terms can also produce fermion and scalar mass terms.
-For example, the term $O_0$ generates the following terms that modify the tree-level masses $m_{m11}$ and $m_{m22}$:
+Once the scalar vevs have been adjusted and a minimum of the quantum potential has been achieved, second-derivative Taylor-expansion terms of the quantum superpotential can also produce fermion and scalar mass terms.